prestia/fiddly/mk4/mk4-vw-key-coding.md

 date: August 31, 2023
 ---
 ## Intro
 I bought a 2002 VW GTI 1.8T for $200 in July 2023 to turn in to a [24 Hours of Lemons](https://24hoursoflemons.com) car.
-The car hadn't run in years and was in pretty rough shape, but I got it running — well! — for less than $150 in parts (and an embarrassing number of trips to the local pick-a-part).
+The car hadn't run in years and was in pretty rough shape, but I got it running for less than $150 in parts (and an embarrassing number of trips to the local pick-a-part).

-After getting the car running, my priority was addressing the fact that I had a single key.
-I'm prone to putting things in places that are so secure even I can never find them again, and I didn't want that to happen to the VW.
+After achieving locomotion, my priority was coding aditional keys.
+The car only came with one and I'm prone to stashing things in places so secure that even I never find them again.

 Unfortunately, certain Mk4 VWs — I think post-2000, but don't quote me on that — have an immobilizer that makes it impossible to simply have a new key cut.
 While a duplicate key will start the car, it will immediately shut down and greet the prospective pilot with the most dreaded of glyphs: